sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 OSS projects like OpenSSL, OpenSSH or GnuPG are a few of the main technologies that underpin the security of the Internet today.
 These projects are widely used and supported in part by the [Linux Foundation Core Infrastructure Initiative](https://www.coreinfrastructure.org/).

-Following IT security best practices and monitoring security advisories, automated continuous security testing will be in place to make sure that open standards and OSS components that we use in our applications are free from vulnerabilities.
+Following IT security best practices and monitoring security advisories, automated continuous security testing will be in place to make sure that open standards and OSS components that we use in our applications are as secure as possible.
 Similarly, we will thoroughly test the code that we intend to share.

-ESDC already has experience in this area in our cyber security teams and with the cyber security Team at TBS.
+ESDC already has experience in this area in its cyber security teams, and through collaboration with the cyber security team at TBS.
 There are also opportunities to learn and collaborate with the [EU-Free and Open Source Software Auditing (FOSSA)](https://joinup.ec.europa.eu/collection/eu-fossa-2) community.

 ### Stay in control